Alagris/EQDBot-drawfriends/README.md

 But you can change it to something more specific like: http://www.equestriadaily.com/search/label/Drawfriend?updated-max=2016-12-21T17:00:00-07:00&max-results=20&start=20&by-date=false
 (just click "Older Posts" button at the bottom or choose date directly).
-Such a new link you will need to put inside 'startLink' file and the run the bot.
+Such a new link you will need to put inside 'startLink' file and then run the bot.
 Once the web crawler starts it will traverse only to older posts, until you stop it or it encounters the very last page.
 Changes made to 'startLink' file won't affect the bot once its work is started.